We are a lead local flood authority and coastal protection authority.

-Lower Medway Internal Drainage Board and North Kent Marshes Internal Drainage Board are Public Bodies who have the permission to do works to watercourses in their boundary except main rivers.
+The Lower Medway Internal Drainage Board and North Kent Marshes Internal Drainage Board are public bodies.
+They have permissive powers to carry out works to watercourses within their own boundaries except main rivers.

 Find out more about the Lower Medway Internal Drainage Board